 Reasons for Treatment

 While both treatments can target lines and wrinkles, they actually address different types.
-Botox injections are used for fine lines and wrinkles caused by facial movement, while dermal filler targets deeper lines and wrinkles caused by natural ageing and UV damage.
+You can use Botox injections for fine lines and wrinkles from facial movements, while dermal filler targets deeper lines and wrinkles from natural ageing and UV damage.

 While dermal fillers may produce immediate results, Botox kicks in after a couple of weeks for a typical client.
 It then lasts around 3-4 months, with dermal filler maintaining its effects for anywhere from 12-18 months.
 However, the longevity of results is partly because these treatments target different things in different ways.

-There’s no surgery involved with either of these treatments, which means recovery is much less than it would be had you gone under the knife.
+There is no surgery involved with either of these treatments, which means recovery is much less than it would have been had you gone under the knife.
 However, both may cause common side effects associated with any kind of injection, like redness, swelling, bruising and tenderness.
-Botox injections might also create a temporary ‘drooping’ effect in one area if the right amount isn’t used.
+Botox injections might also create a temporary ‘drooping’ effect in one area if they don’t use the right amount.
 However, both can be topped up if needed.

-Botox is considered slightly riskier than dermal fillers because of its ‘freezing’ ability – which means you could see muscle movement being more restricted than you’d like.
-Some people can also experience headaches with the treatment, though Botox can be used in a medical context to treat migraines.
+Some consider Botox slightly riskier than dermal fillers because of its ‘freezing’ ability – which means you could see muscle movement being more restricted than you would like.
+Some people can also experience headaches with the treatment, though some use Botox in a medical context to treat migraines.
 Serious side effects are rare.
 Dermal fillers, on the other hand, can cause lumps in the skin if the substance doesn’t settle properly, and on occasion, it can ‘migrate’ to a nearby area.
 These side effects are rare.
 Other side effects are rarer still.

 Book in Clapham Common Today